ezod/adolphus/README.markdown

 * A. Mavrinac, D. Rajan, and X. Chen, "Task-Oriented Optimal View Selection in a Calibrated Multi-Camera System," submitted to *Proc.
 IEEE Int.
 Conf.
 Robotics and Automation*, 2012.
+* A. Mavrinac and X. Chen, "Robust Real-Time Suboptimal View Selection Using a Task-Oriented Model of Camera Coverage," submitted to *IEEE Trans.
+Robotics*, manuscript no. 11-0625.

 [python]: http://www.python.org